paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-18-heres_to_the_doctor.markdown

 Back in Walsall after completing my degree, separate strands of my life began to intersect, with old school friends meeting those I'd made working at McDonald's.
 Everyone *loved* James!
 Sure, he could be a little eccentric, but only because he enjoyed sharing his various passions with others, be they the wonders of chemistry -- he was rightly proud of his doctorate -- magic tricks, flying or Doctor Who.

-Unfortunately, as I returned south, and James [got married](https://www.flickr.com/photos/paulrobertlloyd/albums/72157622839452169) and started a family, we spoke less often, though he was always on hand to offer advice and support if needed -- conversations with James were always full of positivity.
+Unfortunately, as I returned south, and James [got married](https://www.flickr.com/photos/paulrobertlloyd/albums/72157622839452169) and started a family, we spoke less often, though he was always on hand to offer advice and support if needed.
+Conversations with James were always full of positivity.
 I think the last time we talked in any great detail was not long after he received his cancer diagnosis, but even then it seemed as if this particular type could be managed and controlled.
-Ultimately, it could not, and the world is now a little unkinder as a result.
+Ultimately, it could not, and so the world is now a little unkinder as a result.

 Rest in peace James, and *thank-you*.
 You’ll be sorely missed, and fondly remembered.